Work to start on big new housing site in Telford next year - report to councillors

-The Hem will bring 350 new houses in Nedge after councillors voted by seven to two in January to grant permission to develop the 37.25 hectares (92 acre) site.
+The Hem will bring 350 new houses in The Nedge after councillors voted by seven to two in January to grant permission to develop the 37.25 hectares (92-acre) site.

 An update to next week's meeting of Telford & Wrekin Council's ruling cabinet says: "The site will provide a high quality residential development of family housing in a setting of open green space and comply with Building for a Healthy Life principles."

-A developer has been selected for the site and a start of work is due to start next year
+A developer has been selected for the site and work is due to start next year

 The site is one of the key residential development areas released by the Telford Land Deal.